ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

     ## [1] 0.1333333

 My guess is a proper weight loss researcher could come up with better priors.
 But I’m comfortable using these for the sake of a blog.
 Here’s how to fit these two models with the `brm()` function from **brms**.
+Note the use of the `seed` argument, which makes the results more reproducible.

 ``` r
 # Bayesian Gaussian ANOVA